protohedron/CBC/README.md

   - Else
     - It's a controller

-- If the code is an object that relates to the database (primarily PHP objects)
+- If the code is an object that relates to the database (primarily PHP objects/classes)
   - It's a model